-I did locate one study noting that alpha lipoic helped, but this study had problems with how it was conducted.
+One study has noted alpha lipoic helped, but this study seems to have problems with how it was conducted.
 Also, that study used 600 mg.
-Nerium EHT only has 50 mg- a lot less than that study used.
+Nerium EHT only has 50 mg.

 When I searched Pubmed.gov (The National Library of Medicine) for the words “alpha lipoic brain,” a good amount of the research I saw involved mice and rats.
 That's not to say alpha lipoic acid is useless.

 I do think it has benefits.
 But for the brain, memory and dementia, at this point, I think we need more research to make a better judgment.